Shamell Stallworth: Professional career

 But in 2013, Shamell, playing alongside Márcio Dornelles, Rafael Mineiro, Joe Smith, and Paulinho Boracini, led Pinheiros to the FIBA Americas League title.
 It was the first time he played at the Final Four of the tournament.
 Shamell was named the MVP of the Final Four's Grand Final.
 In June 2013, he signed with Marinos de Anzoátegui of the Venezuelan League.

 He then returned to Pinheiros.
 In 2014, he moved to Mogi das Cruzes, where he stayed until 2019.
 Stallworth then signed with São Paulo prior to the 2019–20 season.

+On May 18, 2024, Stallworth signed with CDSC Puerto Varas.
+On October 7, 2024, Stallworth signed with Caxias do Sul Basquete.